GrahamDo/WeatherTooter/README.md

 ### Running

+Once everything is set up, run:

+<code>WeatherTooter --fake</code>

+This will connect to the Weather API and print what it would toot to the console.
+If you're not happy with that, edit the <code>toot-template.txt</code>, which should be self-explanatory.

-You're done.
-Execute <code>WeatherTooter</code> without any arguments.
+Once you're happy, run <code>WeatherTooter</code> without any arguments.

 Then create a cron job or Windows Scheduled Task to do that as often as you like, and you're good to go! :-)